AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2024-07-28-introduction-to-unicode/index.md

 #### Checking Prefixes with Bitmasks

 Suppose we receive a byte: `xxxxxxxx`.
-We want to start by checking if this represents an ASCII character, encoded as-is.
-We do this by checking if the byte's MSB is zero.
+We want to start by checking if this represents an ASCII character, encoded as-is, since those can be trivially decoded.
+So first, we need to check if the MSB is set to zero.

 The way we do this is by constructing a comparison byte that we can bitwise-AND against our input byte to ignore some bits while keeping the ones that we're interested in.
-This "comparison" byte is known as a <dfn>bitmask</dfn>, or just "mask" for short.
-Bitmasks are used throughout computer science and are especially popular in game development.
+This "comparison byte" is known as a <dfn>bitmask</dfn>, or just "mask".

 {% aside %}
 Bitmasks are used for more than just the bitwise AND operator.
 In a future section, we'll look at examples of the bitwise OR operator, and we'll still use bitmasks.